Floorp-Projects/Floorp/python/mozbuild/mozbuild/frontend/README.rst

 data structures.

-The set of all data structures from all relevant *mozbuild* files constitutes the current build configuration.
+The set of all data structures from all relevant *mozbuild* files constitute all of the metadata from the tree.

 How *mozbuild* Files Work
 =========================